jcarterlab/The-Hateful-Eight/README.md

 # The-Hateful-Eight
-Uses an initial right wing extremist rhetoric dataset with a generative adversarial network (GAN) to create additional training examples for a right-wing rhetoric extremist detection model using 8 popular groups from North America and Europe.
+Uses an initial right wing extremist rhetoric dataset with a generative adversarial network (GAN) to create additional training examples for a detection model using 8 popular extremist groups from North America and Europe.